andreimaximov/bits/README.md

 # README

-This is a simple C++ 11 starter project with unit tests, benchmarks, etc. using [Meson](https://mesonbuild.com/) for builds.
+This project contains a collection of standalone programming "bits".
+Most of these were done to learn something.
+[Meson](https://mesonbuild.com/) is used for C++ builds.

 ## Dependencies